 After getting caught in a torrential rain I ducked into Al Basha International Foods where the Iraqi-American proprietress set about making me a delicious, filling, authentic Arabic meal while I wandered the aisles picking up exotic food items to stuff in my panniers.
 1721 Woodman Dr, Dayton, OH 45420

 A visit to the Carillon Historical Park should include a meal at the park’s restaurant, the Carillon Brewery.
-At a museum with an emphasis on structures, this is the largest and the best smelling one you will enter, a fully restored brewery from Dayton’s 19th Century golden age of beer.
+At a museum with an emphasis on structures, this is the largest and the best-smelling exhibit you will enter, a fully restored brewery from Dayton’s 19th Century golden age of beer.
 The menu reflects the meals of Dayton’s English, German, and Irish immigrants.
 1000 Carillon Blvd.
 Dayton, Ohio 45409